7 Reasons NOT to use Hootsuite

 Hootsuite has millions of users.
 It also has had the kind of funding that would make most tool companies jealous!

-So, back in 2014 they decided to make fun out of these negative comments with a video.
-Team members from Hootsuite including CEO Ryan Holmes, read out negative Tweets about their UI.
+So, back in 2014, they decided to make fun out of these negative comments with a video.
+Team members from Hootsuite, including CEO Ryan Holmes, read out negative Tweets about their UI.
 And then they announced a new and improved version.

-Update November 2018, the video is no longer available due to a copyright claim by Marmoset LLC.
+Unfortunately, the video is no longer available due to a copyright claim by Marmoset LLC.
 You can read the original announcement from Hootsuite in an article here.

 But as you'll see from the video, it was nothing more than a minor cosmetic change.
 Nice colours, fonts and spacing, but the same old Hootsuite.
 Very disappointing.
 What have they been doing with all that money?